adityanarayananraghavan/FPGA-Lock-Project-with-Solenoid/README.md

 - `relay_ctrl` – Controls the external lock (active LOW)

 **Operation**
-- The FSM advances through password entry states sequentially
+- FSM progresses through multiple password entry states
-- Entered bits are compared with a predefined password
+- User-entered bits are compared against a predefined password
-- Correct password transitions the system to the `UNLOCKED` state
+- Correct password transitions the system to the **UNLOCKED** state
-- Incorrect password triggers an `ERROR` state with buzzer activation
+- Incorrect entry moves the system to an **ERROR** state with buzzer activation
-- Relay output is enabled when the lock is unlocked
+- Relay is enabled when the lock is successfully unlocked

 ---